KSHO

-KSHO (920 AM, "KSHO 94.1 FM and 920 AM") is a commercial radio station licensed to Lebanon, Oregon, and serving the Mid–Willamette Valley.
-It airs a soft oldies and adult standards format and is owned by the Eads Broadcasting Corporation.
-It is part of the "America's Best Music" network from Westwood One.
-Core artists include The Beatles, Barbra Streisand, Frank Sinatra, Dionne Warwick, Neil Diamond, Stevie Wonder and The Carpenters.

-KSHO is powered at 1,000 watts using a directional antenna.
-Programming is also heard on 250-watt FM translator K231CY at 94.1 MHz in Lebanon.
+KSHO (920 AM, "KSHO 94.1 FM and 920 AM") is a commercial radio station licensed to Lebanon, Oregon, United States, and serving the Mid–Willamette Valley.
+Owned by the Eads Broadcasting Corporation, It airs a soft oldies and adult standards format and is part of the "America's Best Music" network from Westwood One.
+KSHO is also heard on 250-watt FM translator K231CY at 94.1 MHz in Lebanon.